 About Sebring International Raceway

 Sebring International Raceway stands as one of North America's most historic and challenging motorsport venues.
 Located in central Florida, this 3.74-mile (6.02 km) circuit has tested drivers and machines since 1950.
 The track's unique combination of smooth asphalt and rough concrete sections creates a demanding environment for competitors in the famous 12 Hours of Sebring endurance race and other motorsport events throughout the year.
+The current configuration, largely established in 1999, features 17 turns that push both vehicles and drivers to their limits.

 Historical Roots

 The raceway began its life as Hendricks Army Airfield, a World War II training base for B-17 bomber crews.
 After the war ended, the airfield was transformed into a racing circuit, with the first race held in 1950.
 The inaugural 12 Hours of Sebring followed on March 15, 1952.
 The track made history in 1959 when it hosted the first Formula One race in the United States.
-Much of the original concrete from 1941 remains part of the circuit today, particularly on the main straight, giving Sebring its distinctive character and challenging surface.
+Much of the original concrete from 1941 remains part of the circuit today, particularly on the main straight, giving Sebring its distinctive character and punishing surface.

-Track Layout
+Track Layout and Surface

 Key Circuit Features